Expectation is the root of all heartache – 4th quarter, 2017

 Over the past five years the average annual drawdown was only 8%x.
 In fact, the annual drawdown has been under 10% in each of the past five years.
 2017 was an extreme example because for the first time on record, the S&P 500 Index delivered a positive total return in each and every month.

 While volatility might be temporarily hiding, it hasn’t gone away.
 Going forward, investors should be prepared for the calm waters of today to inevitably be replaced by rougher seas.

 We’re not the market

 The discussion up to this point has been focused on return expectations for the overall market.
-As you know EdgePoint doesn’t own the market.
-We own a small collection of businesses where we have a proprietary insight.
+As you know Cymbria doesn’t own the market.
+It owns a small collection of businesses where we have a proprietary insight.
 Perhaps we’re immune to the headwinds that other investors face?

 The reality is that our investment opportunity set is less attractive than it was five years ago.
 When we buy a business today we need to make more aggressive assumptions about the company’s future growth and profitability.

 For example, in 2012 we invested in Drew Industries, a supplier of components for recreational vehicles (RVs).
 The RV industry took a significant hit following the financial crisis with annual shipments down to 286,000.
 Because of that, we were able to buy the business at a 7% free cash flow yield (translation: our first year return would be 7% before any growth) and we would get any recovery in the RV market for free.